Jesse Carrasquedo Jr.: 2022

 Having joined the Campos Racing Academy in 2021, Carrasquedo stayed with them to race in the 2022 F4 Spanish Championship.
 After taking a best result of 16th in race three of the first round at Algarve, Carrasquedo sat out the next four rounds due to phagophobia, and was replaced by Charlie Wurz at Jerez and then Manuel Espírito Santo from Valencia onwards.
-The Mexican returned to racing in August of that year, competing in a one-off round in the NACAM Formula 4 Championship at Puebla, winning two out of three races and finishing second in race two.
+Carrasquedo returned to racing in August of that year, competing in a one-off round in the NACAM Formula 4 Championship at Puebla, winning two out of three races and finishing second in race two.
 His return in the Spanish championship came in late September, replacing Filip Jenic ahead of the penultimate round of the season at Navarra.
-After not finishing inside the top 20 in the last two rounds of the F4 Spanish season, Carrasquedo made a one-off appearance in the Italian F4 Championship at Mugello for Monlau Motorsport.
+After not finishing inside the top-20 in the last two rounds of the F4 Spanish season, Carrasquedo made a one-off appearance in the Italian F4 Championship at Mugello for Monlau Motorsport.